rust-stuco/lectures/week6/slides.md

 ```

 * All of the code examples in documentation comments are treated as tests!
-* This is super useful for keeping you docs and your code in sync
+* This is super useful for keeping your docs and your code in sync

 ---